 Select "Record on this Computer"

 Recording starts immediately.
-You'll see a red indicator.
+You'll see a red indicator in the top-left corner.

 4